Wide Sargasso Sea: Thornfield Hall

 The third and final part is the shortest of the novel; it is from the perspective of Antoinette, renamed by her husband as Bertha.
 Mr. Rochester's father and brother have died, so he has returned to England with Antoinette to claim his sizeable inheritance.
 She is largely confined to "the attic" of Thornfield Hall, the mansion she calls the "Great House".
 The story traces her relationship with Grace Poole, the servant who is tasked with guarding her, as well as her disintegrating life with Mr. Rochester, as he hides her from the world.
 He promises to come to her more but never does.
 Antoinette is thought mad by those who interact with her and has little understanding of how much time she has been confined.
 She dreams of freedom, when she remembers, and writes to her stepbrother Richard in Jamaica who, however, says he cannot "interfere legally" with her husband.
 Desperate and enraged, she attacks him with a knife bought in secret.
 She later forgets this encounter.
 Expressing her thoughts in stream of consciousness, Antoinette dreams of flames engulfing the house and her freedom from the life she has there, and believes it is her destiny to fulfill the vision.
 Waking from her dream she escapes her room, and sets out candle in hand.

 Themes

 Postcolonialism

-Since the late 20th century, critics have considered Wide Sargasso Sea as a postcolonial response to Jane Eyre.
+Since the late 20th century, critics have considered Wide Sargasso Sea as a postcolonial response to Charlotte Brontë's 1847 novel Jane Eyre.
 Rhys uses multiple voices (Antoinette's, her husband's, and Grace Poole's) to tell the story, and intertwines her novel's plot with that of Jane Eyre.
 In addition, Rhys makes a postcolonial argument when she ties Antoinette's husband's eventual rejection of Antoinette to her Creole heritage (a rejection shown to be critical to Antoinette's descent into madness).

 Feminism

 While Rhys did not consider herself to be a feminist, the novel is considered a feminist work in its exploration of gender politics and dynamics.
-Rhys expands on Brontë’s portrayal of Antoinette as the "mad woman in the attic" and provides her with a more complex story and individuality beyond her association with Rochester.
+Rhys expands on Brontës portrayal of Antoinette as the "mad woman in the attic" and provides her with a more complex story and individuality beyond her association with Rochester.